Tera Melos: Patagonian Rats (2008–2012)

-Tera Melos announced on their Myspace page on April 2, 2008, that drummer Vince would be leaving the band to pursue other things after their spring tour.
-He now performs solo drum act, with a sequencer, under the name the Blank Reference.
+Tera Melos announced on their Myspace page on April 2, 2008, that drummer Vince would be leaving the band to pursue other things after their Spring tour.
+He now performs a solo drum act using a sequencer under the name the Blank Reference.
 He is also a member of Marnie Stern's band.
-The band began searching for a new drummer, and after six months announced the addition of John Clardy.
+Tera Melos began searching for a new drummer, and after six months announced the addition of John Clardy.
 Prior to Vince's departure, the band had been planning a long-awaited LP release after touring; however, plans for a full-length were delayed.
 In the meantime they ended up releasing an EP of covers, featuring songs by the Beach Boys and Polaris, entitled Idioms, Vol. I.

-The band resumed live activity again in January 2009 and toured with the likes of RX Bandits, These Arms are Snakes, and Melt Banana in addition to headlining tours of their own.
+The band resumed live activity again in January 2009 and toured with the likes of RX Bandits, These Arms are Snakes, and Melt Banana, in addition to headlining tours of their own.

-Tera Melos have developed a cult-like fan base around the United States and have recently gained some popularity in Europe, Asia, and South America; in September 2009, the Drugs to the Dear Youth EP and Tera Melos songs from the Complex Full of Phantoms split were combined into the release Drugs/Complex on Parabolica Records in Japan.
-October 2009 the band did an 8-date headlining tour of Japan, and were subsequently featured in the DVD Parabolica Jam '09.
+Tera Melos have developed a cult-like fan base around the United States, ultimately gaining some popularity in Europe, Asia, and South America.
+In September 2009, the Drugs to the Dear Youth EP and Tera Melos songs from the Complex Full of Phantoms split were combined into the release Drugs/Complex on Parabolica Records in Japan.
+October 2009 saw the band perform an 8-date headlining tour of Japan, and were subsequently featured in the DVD Parabolica Jam '09.

 On November 7, 2009, Tera Melos confirmed a new album due out in 2010 in a Myspace bulletin.
-The post stated that the band was set to begin recording the next day, November 8.
+The post stated that the band was set to begin recording the next day.
 The new album, titled Patagonian Rats, was released on September 7, 2010.
 The band toured extensively throughout North America and Europe in support of the record, playing with bands such as Maps & Atlases and Marnie Stern.

-The band embarked on a short west-coast tour with the recently reunited Firehose in April 2012.
+The band embarked on a brief West Coast tour with the recently reunited Firehose in April 2012.

 X'ed Out (2013–2016)

-On January 17, 2013, along with the release of a new song "Tropic Lame," Tera Melos announced their new LP X'ed Out, which was released by Sargent House on April 16.
-Tracks from the album "Sunburn" and "Bite" were later released.
+On January 17, 2013, along with the release of a new song "Tropic Lame", Tera Melos announced their new LP X'ed Out, which was released by Sargent House on April 16.
+Tracks from the album "Sunburn" and "Bite" were later released as singles.
 The band once again toured extensively in Europe, as well as a tour with Sargent House label-mates TTNG in the United States.

 The band supported Minus the Bear on their West Coast dates.
-They have also since done extensive touring in 2014 traveling with Dillinger Escape Plan, and then again with Pinback.
+They have also since done extensive touring in 2014 traveling with The Dillinger Escape Plan, and then again with Pinback.

 During many of their 2014 shows they performed "Dyer Ln" and "Don't Say I Know", both of which would not see a release until 2017's Trash Generator.

 Nick Reinhart was featured on Death Grips' instrumental album Fashion Week, as well as disc 2 of their double album The Powers That B and their fifth album Bottomless Pit.